SEO Strategy for B2B SaaS: Tying KPIs to Revenue and Prioritizing Actions That Drive Results

 Along the way, we focus our strategy on the following three pillars: technical, content, and outreach.

-SEO Strategy for SaaS: Our 3 Pillars of Focus
+SEO Strategy for SaaS: Our Top Priorities

 For context, a green arrow means you want more of that thing, and a red arrow means you want less of that thing.